-Resources are available for individuals to discuss incidents and issues related to sexual misconduct on a confidential basis.
-Confidential resources will not disclose information about incidents of sexual misconduct to anyone, including law enforcement or HU, except in limited situations, such as when failure to disclose the information would result in imminent danger to the individual or to others or where state law requires that a report be made.
+Resources are available for individuals to discuss incidents and issues related to sex discrimination on a confidential basis.
+Confidential resources will not disclose information about incidents of sex discrimination to anyone, including law enforcement or HU, except in limited situations, such as when failure to disclose the information would result in imminent danger to the individual or to others or where state law requires that a report be made.